 First, install regular WordPress in the root of your master directory (to which your master domain name points).
 Note that the Domain Mapping plugin below might not work if you install WordPress in a subdirectory, so install it in the root.

 To convert this site to Multisite, you indeed start by adding a single define statement to the wp-config.php file, but that is just the beginning.
-I used these instructions from WPMU to set up my Multisite install.
+I used these instructions from WPMU to set up my Multisite install (scroll down to the section titled “Activating Multisite on a Fresh WordPress Installation”).

 Note, I highly recommend configuring Multisite from a virgin WordPress install, not an existing site.
 When I tried to do it from an existing site, I got the dreaded “Database not found” error (the actual error has nothing to do with finding the database though).